An overview of the relevant changes in new, and older, releases.

 Originally from "Cocoa Bindings Examples and Hints", converted to PyObjC

-is not True.
-This allows self.foo = 1
+__useKVO__ is not True.
+This allows self.foo = 1 to

 automatically trigger notifications.
 This works in all cases,